Porrino – Redondela

 16.1km

-We really had a great day on our Camino yesterday … it might be because we are getting closer to Santiago, or maybe we are now just getting used to be on our feet for most of the day 😄.
-And we can’t wait to get on the road today …
+Yesterday we had a very nice day on our Camino.
+Maybe it was because we were getting closer to Santiago or that we were just getting used to the long distances on our feet every day.
+So it was no surprise that we couldn’t wait to get back on the road today!

-On last year’s Camino Frances, we tasted churros for the first time (that amazing fried-dough pastry sprinkled with sugar) and when we had our first coffee this morning, we could not resist the temptation of eating a few fresh churros that were packed out on the counter in the café!
+During last year’s Camino Frances we tasted churros for the first time (those wonderful fried pastry dough sprinkled with sugar) and when we drank our first coffee this morning we couldn’t resist the temptation to eat some freshly baked churros – it was packed in piles on the counter of the café!

-Churros – yum!
-The food on the Camino is just the best!
+Churros – the food on the Camino is just the best!

-Maybe all this sugar is needed for today’s walk – Brierley’s guide book warned us that although the stage is short, there will be a few challenges in the form of a few steep uphills and a very steep downhill towards the end of the day’s stage.
+Maybe all this sugar is needed for today’s walk.
+Brierley’s guidebook warned us that although the stage was short, there would be challenges in the form of some steep climbs and a very steep descent towards the end of the day.

-The walk out of Porrino took us through the small hamlet of Fonte do Chan, after which we crossed the main road and rail line a couple of times.
+The walk out of Porrino took us through the small hamlet of Fonte do Chan, after which we crossed the main road and railway a few times.

 Walking through the hamlet of Fonte do Chan

-The fields in Spain were beautifully green and will surely put a smile on your face if you just came from a drought stricken and hot South Africa!
+The fields in Spain were in beautiful shades of green and are sure to put a smile on your face if you’ve just come from a drought stricken and hot South Africa!
 After weeks of walking in these green fields and woodlands, I still can’t get enough of this!

 The green fields between Porrino and Veigadana

-There were a couple of cafés in Veigadana and we saw, for the first time really, a group of pilgrims enjoying coffee under the umbrellas.
-We could still taste the sugary churros of earlier, so there was no reason for us to stop for coffee.
+There were a few cafés in Veigadana and we saw, actually for the first time, a group of pilgrims enjoying coffee under the umbrellas.
+We could still taste the sweet churros from earlier, so there was no reason for us to stop for coffee.
 We just greeted the other pilgrims with “Buen Camino” and walked on.

 On our way through the small town of Veigadana

-As we walked out of Veigadana, we came across the two French pilgrims that shared our dorm with us last night.
-We exchanged a few words (which mean we used all the French & English words between us 😁).
-The one French guy pointed at Berto and said “Springbok rugby player” … we just laughed … we did had a discussion last night about rugby and maybe, with the language barrier, they might be under the impression that Berto played rugby for South Africa 😅.
+Walking out of Veigadana, we ran into the two French pilgrims who had shared our dormitory with us the night before.
+We exchanged a few words (meaning we used all the French and English words between us).
+The one French guy pointed to Berto and said: “Springbok rugby player”.
+We had a good laugh.
+During last night’s conversation we talked about rugby and maybe, with the language barrier, they are under the impression that Berto played rugby for South Africa!

 A glimpse of the French pilgrims in front of us – although we could not really communicate, we became pilgrim friends

-And then, our first steep uphill for the day started as we continued in beautiful surroundings on our way to Mos.
-I took the chance of taking a few photo’s … actually more to rest every now and then and to catch my breath!
+Just after this, the first steep climb for the day began at the beautiful surroundings on the way to Mos.
+I took the opportunity to take a few photos – actually more to rest and catch my breath every now and then!

-I had to stop and take a photo of this lovely dog – he/she had such a cute little face
+I had to stop and take a photo of this dog – what a cutie

 The uphill started slowly and we had to stretch our legs to get to the top

-It doesn’t really look like much, but this is another steep uphill passing Fonte Os Cabaleiros
+It doesn’t really look like much, but this is another steep climb passing Fonte Os Cabaleiros

 We had to choose our steps carefully … this time is was not for loose rocks, but rather cow droppings